- Signs & Symptoms

 Fatty liver disease rarely causes symptoms until the liver disease is far advanced.
 When symptoms do appear, they include upper right abdominal pain and fatigue.
 Doctors usually find or suspect fatty liver when abnormal liver tests appear in routine blood testing, fat is seen in the liver when ultrasonography of the abdomen is performed for other reasons, for example, the diagnosis of gallstones, and infrequently when the liver is enlarged on physical examination of a patient.

 When the liver disease is far advanced (cirrhosis), signs and symptoms of cirrhosis predominate, which include:

 - Excessive bleeding due to the inability of the liver to make blood-clotting proteins

 - Jaundice due to the inability of the liver to eliminate bilirubin from the blood

-- Gastrointestinal bleeding due to portal hypertension that increases the pressure in intestinal blood vessels
+- Gastrointestinal bleeding due to portal hypertension increases the pressure in intestinal blood vessels

-- Mental changes (encephalopathy) due to the liver's inability to eliminate chemicals from the body that are toxic to the brain.
-Coma may occur.
+- Mental changes (encephalopathy) are due to the liver's inability to eliminate chemicals from the body that are toxic to the brain.
+A coma may occur.

 - Liver cancer